joechiu/adb-tools/README.md

 # adb-tools

-Tools for complile, install and uninstall Android apps by Bourne shell commands
+Tools available to complile, install and uninstall Android apps by Bourne shell commands

 ## Synopsis